SaxySam/Git_Instructions/README.md

 > There are many other fantastic tools for managing both code projects and git repositories.
 I find that VSCode provides the best experience and the most user flexibility; however, other IDEs such as [*Visual Studio Community*](https://visualstudio.microsoft.com/downloads/) or [*JetBrains Rider*](https://www.jetbrains.com/rider/download/) provide similar functionality. *VSCode* and *Rider* also have community extensions that allow you to extend and customise your experience.
 > > If you have a preferred IDE that you're already familiar with, feel free to use that instead, and follow along where possible.
 >
-> * Most IDEs will have similar if not identical implementations of the features outlined in this document, and as such the knowledge should be mostly transferable; *however*, the layout, steps, and UI may not be the same as described in the VSCode instructions, and may require some experimentation.
+> * Most IDEs will have similar if not identical implementations of the features outlined in this document, and as such, the knowledge should be mostly transferable; *however*, the layout, steps, and UI may not be the same as described in the VSCode instructions, and may require some experimentation.
 > * Terminal commands will function the same *regardless* of the environment they are run in, so there should be no issues following the terminal instructions in different IDEs.
 >
 > There is also the standalone [*GitHub Desktop*](https://desktop.github.com/download/) application for a more streamlined and hands-off approach to git (however, there isn't as much flexibility in some places; a tradeoff to make the introduction to git less technical).
-> > The terminal can be accessed within GitHub Desktop just like any other IDE by selecting "Repository" -> "Open in Command Prompt / Git Bash" from the toolbar, or by executing *Control + **~** | Command + **~***
+> > The terminal can be accessed within GitHub Desktop just like any other IDE by selecting "Repository" → "Open in Command Prompt / Git Bash" from the toolbar, or by executing `Control + ~` | `Command + ~`

 </details>